Finite-Time Error Bounds for Distributed Linear Stochastic Approximation

 We use $X_t$ to represent that a variable $X$ is time-dependent and $t\in\{0,1,2,\ldots\}$ is the discrete time index.
 The $i$th entry of a vector $x$ will be denoted by $x^i$ and, also, by $(x)^{i}$ when convenient.
 The $ij$th entry of a matrix $A$ will be denoted by $a^{ij}$ and, also, by $(A)^{ij}$ when convenient.
 We use $\1_n$ to denote the vectors in $\R^n$ whose entries all equal to $1$'s, and $I$ to denote the identity matrix, whose dimension is to be understood from the context.
-Given a set $\scr S$ with finitely many elements, we use $|\scr S|$ to denote the cardinality of $\scr S$.
+Given a set $\mathcal S$ with finitely many elements, we use $|\mathcal S|$ to denote the cardinality of $\mathcal S$.
 We use $\ceil{\cdot}$ to denote the ceiling function.

 A vector is called a stochastic vector if its entries are nonnegative and sum to one.
 A square nonnegative matrix is called a row stochastic matrix, or simply stochastic matrix, if its row sums all equal one.
 Similarly, a square nonnegative matrix is called a column stochastic matrix if its column sums all equal one.
 A square nonnegative matrix is called a doubly stochastic matrix if its row sums and column sums all equal one.
 The graph of an $n\times n$ matrix is a direct graph with $n$ vertices and a directed edge from vertex $i$ to vertex $j$ whenever the $ji$-th entry of the matrix is nonzero.